-Are guinea pigs nocturnal?
-Guinea pigs are extremely odd creatures when it comes to sleeping habits.
-They’re neither diurnal nor nocturnal.
-A guinea pig needs only four hours of sleep each day and will spend most of the day awake.
+Guinea pigs are neither diurnal nor nocturnal.
+A guinea pig needs only four hours of sleep each day and will be awake most of the day.
 Guinea pigs will sleep in short intervals during the day and night and might even not close their eyes while asleep.

 Why Do Guinea Pigs Sleep So Little?

-So guinea pigs are neither nocturnal nor diurnal.
+Guinea pigs are neither nocturnal nor diurnal.
 They sleep in very short intervals during the day and the night.
-There are studies that concluded that guinea pigs are crepuscular and show more activity during twilight periods (dawn and dusk).The Laboratory Rabbit, Guinea Pig, Hamster, and Other Rodents.
+Research has indicated that (wild) guinea pigs are crepuscular and show more activity during twilight periods (dawn and dusk).The Laboratory Rabbit, Guinea Pig, Hamster, and Other Rodents.
 (2012).
 Netherlands: Elsevier Science.

-The sleeping behavior of an animal depends on a number of factors but the most important ones are the environment of the animal and their status as predator or prey animal.
+The sleeping behavior of an animal depends on several factors, but the most important ones are the animal’s environment and its status as a predator or prey animal.
 But why does the guinea pig need so little sleep?

 Environment of guinea pigs

-A lot of animals adapt their sleeping behavior to their environment and its climate.
+Many animals adapt their sleeping behavior to their environment and climate:

 Guinea pigs originate from South America in a mountainous environment.https://animaldiversity.org/accounts/Cavia_porcellus/ The temperatures in their natural environment vary from room temperature to below freezing.
-Guinea pigs don’t like cold or hot temperatures and will stay inside their burrow when it’s too cold or too hot.
+Guinea pigs don’t like cold or hot temperatures and stay inside their burrow when it’s too cold or too hot.

-Guinea pigs are happiest at average room temperatures but can tolerate temperatures ranging from 60 to 85°F (15 to 30°C).https://www.aphis.usda.gov/animal_welfare/downloads/guinea-pig/acaid-guinea-pig-temp.pdf In their wild habitat, their ideal temperature will occur at twilight, so at dawn and dusk.
-At these times it’s not too hot and not too cold for the guinea pig.
+Guinea pigs are happiest at average room temperatures but can tolerate temperatures ranging from 60 to 85°F (15 to 30°C).https://www.aphis.usda.gov/animal_welfare/downloads/guinea-pig/acaid-guinea-pig-temp.pdf In their wild habitat, their ideal temperature will occur at twilight, so dawn and dusk.
+At these times, it’s not too hot and not too cold for the guinea pig.